Use your ← → (arrow) keys to browse

 Garden Grow Tips

 Looking for a seriously fragrant flower?
-Try Dianthus!
-Dianthus is known for it’s gorgeous blooms, and extremely fragrant flowers.
-This plant is great for cut flowers and ground covers!
+Try growing Dianthus!
+This plant is known for it’s gorgeous blooms, and extremely fragrant flowers.
+Start growing dianthus for cut flowers and ground covers!

 Water and Sun Needs: Plant in areas of partial to full sun.
 Expect to water plants at least once weekly.